hydephp/develop/_docs/directory-structure.md

 └── a-fifth-longer-post-here.md
 ```

 **Limitations:** Currently only top-level posts are supported.
-Files should use camel-case format and must also end in .md and contain front matter to be recognized.
+Files should use kebab-case format and must also end in .md and contain front matter to be recognized.

 #### `_docs`
 Hyde includes a spiritual successor of [Laradocgen](https://github.com/caendesilva/laradocgen)